 Trish Hegeman, Executive Director

 For the past 25 years Trish has worked with nonprofit organizations, both as a staff member and as a consultant, helping them secure the resources necessary to be successful.
 She has broad fundraising experience with a focus on individual giving, foundation and corporate relations, board development and annual campaigns.
 Over her career she has worked with a wide variety of organizations including a children’s hospital, a major NYC museum, an organic farm and environmental education program, a public radio station and most recently, was the Associate Director of Development and Alumni at Far Hills Country Day School.

 Trish has a Bachelor of Arts in Economics from Holy Cross College and a Masters of Arts in Visual Arts Administration from New York University.
 She has served on a number of boards of directors, including a term as President for Family Connections, which provides education services to low income families.

 Holland Kochanski is the Camp Director and a PATH Registered Instructor.
 Holland joined Mane Stream in 2009 as the Camp Counselor, and worked as barn staff and as the Program Assistant before becoming Barn Manager in 2011 and Camp Director in 2015.
-Holland holds a Bachelor of Arts in Sociology: Law, Criminology and Deviance from the University of Minnesota, and has been a PATH Registered instructor since 2006.
-Holland enjoys creating games, activities and theme days to make Camp Coldbrook a memorable experience for the campers and volunteers.
+Holland holds a Bachelor of Arts in Sociology: Law, Criminology and Deviance from the University of Minnesota, and has been a PATH Registered Instructor since 2006.
+Holland enjoys creating games, activities and theme days to make Mane Stream Summer Camp a memorable experience for the campers and volunteers.

 Holland was born and raised in New Jersey, and enjoys spending time with her family.
 She and her husband live in Somerville.